virtualkimi/virtual-kimi/README.md

 - All data stored locally in browser
 - No telemetry or analytics
-- API keys encrypted in local storage
+- API keys in your local storage
 - User content never sent to external servers (except chosen AI provider)

 ### Security Measures